Great Southern Group: Rise

 The Great Southern Group began as the company Great Southern, co-founded in 1987 by accountant John Carlton Young, and microbiologist Helen Sewell.
 It began by managing South-east Australian plantations of Pinus radiata, but in 1992 shifted to Eucalyptus plantations for woodchip production, dealing in blue gum woodlot investments.
 Through the 1990s it developed its plantation business in south western Western Australia including the Great Southern region (after which the company is named), leasing woodlots to investors on land owned by Great Southern.
 A related entity, Templegate Finance Pty Ltd, would also lend finance to investors.

-Young was Great Southern's Executive chairman when it listed on the Australian Stock Exchange in 1999, and co-founder Sewell remained in a full-time role until her retirement in February 2001.
+Young was Great Southern's Executive chairman when it listed on the Australian Securities Exchange in 1999, and co-founder Sewell remained in a full-time role until her retirement in February 2001.
 When the ASX200, a new stock exchange index comprising the top 200 Australian companies by market capitalisation and liquidity, was instituted in March 2000, Great Southern was one of the stocks included.

 By 2001, the Group had 66 000 hectares of forestry plantations in New South Wales, Queensland, Victoria and Western Australia.
 Its performance on the share market was strong enough that it was Shares magazine's number one ranked stock in its table of top 50 stocks by yield in January 2002.
 However the business faced some turbulent times, with profits in 2001 and 2002 down on the levels of 2000.
 The company was delisted from the ASX200 for a period (from October 2002 to August 2003), although it was relisted and remained in the index until December 2008.

 In 2004, the Group diversified into viticulture, planting vines in Western Australia.
 The company reported that it had been the ASX200's fourth-best performer in 2004, and second-best performer over the preceding two years.
 In November 2004, Young indicated to the company's annual meeting that harvesting of the first plantations had now commenced, and forecast further MIS sales growth.
-The shares in Great Southern peaked at A$4.76 at this time, and Young sold a significant proportion of his shareholding, netting him A$32.6 million.
+The shares in Great Southern peaked at $4.76 at this time, and Young sold a significant proportion of his shareholding, netting him $32.6 million.

-In 2005 Great Southern expanded into organic olives, acquired some existing beef cattle MIS businesses, and bought forest products company Sylvatech, including its A$700 million of assets.
+In 2005 Great Southern expanded into organic olives, acquired some existing beef cattle MIS businesses, and bought forest products company Sylvatech, including its $700 million of assets.
 The purchase of Sylvatech meant the company now also had forestry plantations in the Northern Territory, on the Tiwi Islands.

 Great Southern's cattle properties included the 660,000-hectare Moola Bulla property in WA's East Kimberley region, the similar sized Wrotham Park, 300 kilometres west of Cairns, and the 196,000-hectare blue-ribbon station of Chudleigh Park near Townsville", as well as a further 2.4 million hectares of pastoral leasehold.
 In 2007, the company also diversified its MIS offerings to high value timbers, such as mahogany, the uses for which included furniture and flooring.
 The following table outlines the expansion of the Great Southern Group's operations.